Fahani/webrobocomp.github.io/page11.md

 </div>

-This files tells us that the component requires -will be calling- three RoboComp interfaces: Camera, RGBDBus y RGBD, which are normal and depth cameraís interfaces written in RoboCompís IDSL language.
+This files tells us that the component requires -will be calling- three RoboComp interfaces: Camera, RGBDBus y RGBD, which are normal and depth camera‚Äôs interfaces written in RoboComp‚Äôs IDSL language.
 You can find those files in _~/robocomp/interfaces/IDSLs_.
 Also, the component will publish the data defined in the _AprilTags_ interface and will implement the _GetAprilTags_ interface.
 This means that using images provided by a component implementing the camera or RGBD interfaces, it will try to detect any tags in them and compute their 6D pose.
-Finally, it will publish a vector with all the tags idís and poses to the Iceís STORM broker, and also it will attend any direct requests (remote procedure calls) received from other components through the _GetAprilTags_ interface.
+Finally, it will publish a vector with all the tags id‚Äôs and poses to the Ice‚Äôs STORM broker, and also it will attend any direct requests (remote procedure calls) received from other components through the _GetAprilTags_ interface.
 So it is a rather serviceable and handy component!

 To access **apriltagsComp** you need to install from _http://github.org/robocomp_ the repository named _robocomp-robolab_.